For Faculty and Student Directors / Producers in the UCSC Division of the Arts

 - To purchase tickets, please create a user account at ucsctickets.com.

 Promoting Your Event

 Meet with AEO staff at least 8–10 weeks in advance of your event to confirm your promotion budget and to confirm strategies and deadlines.
-If you have a budget for paid advertising, we recommend short radio spots and web advertising, as they both offer repeated messaging for a reasonable cost.
+If you have a budget for some limited advertising, we recommend short radio spots and web advertising, as they both offer repeated messaging at a reasonable cost.
 Repeated messages allow many people to hear/see your image or title multiple times.
-Which is what you want.
+Which is what you want!